Advice for people who commission, fund, deliver and evaluate health outreach programmes.

 The right path for you will depend on your goals, your message and its complexity, and your budget.

 Simple messages like ‘Eat 5 a day’ lend themselves to national campaigns and national media.
 More complex messages that require explanation and engagement require direct contact where there is time to go into detail.

 Ali Orhan, British Heart Foundation:

 For some years, we concentrated on Nottingham and the surrounding area so we could run a really focused and integrated programme.
-We knew that by working with local community partners, health service providers and local media we would gain greater access into community groups that we hand not targeted before.
+We knew that by working with local community partners, health service providers and local media we would gain greater access to community groups that we had not targeted before.

 Engagement: using local champions and opinion leaders